 Fantasy Ryder Cup golf in 2023: the cheat sheet you need

 The Ryder Cup is nearly here.
-Team Europe want to win back the coveted trophy, on home soil at the Marco Simone Golf and Country Club in Rome after the huge 19-9 loss to the Americans at Whistling Straits two years ago.
+Team Europe want to win back the coveted trophy on home soil at the Marco Simone Golf and Country Club in Rome after the heavy 19-9 loss to the Americans at Whistling Straits two years ago.

 Armchair fans can get a small taste of Ryder Cup captaincy with the tournament’s own fantasy golf game.
 Just like the vastly popular Fantasy Premier League (FPL) game, the Ryder Cup version offers a chance for golf purists and casual viewers to earn some bragging rights of their own.